 When starting a brand new health and fitness journey, we know it can be really overwhelming having so many options available.
-We’ve tried to make it a little easier for you by sharing Chontel’s personal preferences in terms of nutrition and supplements and why she’s chosen them!
+We’ve tried to make it a little easier by sharing Chontel’s personal preferences in terms of nutrition and supplements and why she’s chosen them!

 Chontel encourages you to look at food as being your fuel, so it’s really important to consider what you’re putting into your body to ensure it’s performing at its best!
 For this reason, Chontel also incorporates some supplements to complement her diet, on the days she’s working out.

-When you have just completed a tough workout, you have essentially torn all of the little muscle fibres in the areas you’ve just trained.
+After completing a tough workout, you have essentially torn all the little muscle fibres in the areas you’ve just trained.
 Chontel believes it’s really important to supplement workouts to help promote muscle repair and help you to recover faster!

-To give you a better understanding of the mentioned supplements Chontel uses and how they can work to help maximise your results, we have included some definitions, with help from our nutrition specialists, of each below:
+For a better understanding of how these supplements can work to help maximise your results, we have included some definitions with the help from our nutrition specialists of each below:

 Branched Chain Amino Acids (BCAAs) - are a sports supplement combining three branched chain amino acids: Leucine, Isoleucine and Valine.
 Amino acids are the building blocks of protein, and are essential for almost all functions in the human body.
 Some of these are naturally produced by the body but others must be taken from your diet - these are called “essential” amino acids.
 The three branched chain amino acids are known for their ability to promote muscle growth and maintenance which is especially important for anyone who works out regularly.
 Consuming BCAAs before, during or after your training may help improve athletic performance, minimise muscle breakdown as well as improve the recovery of muscles, post workout.